bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 own filter components and integrate them into it.
 If you come up with a better API surface and extensibility I'd be glad to update the code.

-My personal opinion is, that Microsoft is sitting on something great with Blazor FluentUI and OData.
-In this article and my previous articles on OData Authorization and Relationship-based Access Control, you see me trying to connect the dots.
+My personal opinion is, that Microsoft is sitting on something great with Fluent UI Blazor and OData.
+In this article and my previous articles on OData Authorization and Relationship-based Access Control, you see me trying to connect the dots for Rapid Application Development.

 By using OData you have a standardized and documented language.
-There is simply *no need* for (esoteric) discussions about "RESTfuly-ness" of an API and a lot of problems have been solved for you (filtering, batching, error models, ...).
-A lot of Restful APIs these days end up re-inventing an undocumented OData specification.
+There is simply *no need* for (esoteric) discussions about "RESTfuly-ness" of an API.
+A lot of problems have been solved for you (filtering, batching, error models, ...)!

 The `OData Connected Service 2022+` extension can be used to generate a high-quality service client.
 And nothing needs to be handwritten.
 I want to update the Contracts?
 It's as simple as a right click to refresh my Connected Service and I don't need to leave Visual Studio at all.